tardate/LittleArduinoProjects/playground/LED8x8/MaxRawDemo/README.md

 ## Notes

-This is a first test of an
+This is a first test of an 8x8 LED module kit:
+["1PCS Free Shipping SCM MCU Control LED Display Module DIY Kit for Arduino MAX7219 Dot Matrix Module Microcontroller" (aliexpress seller listing)](https://www.aliexpress.com/item/2011910501.html), purchased for US$1.59 (Jun-2015).

-[8x8 LED module kit from a seller on aliexpress](https://www.aliexpress.com/item/free-shipping-MAX7219-Dot-matrix-module-display-module-DIY-kit-SCM-control-module-for-Arduino-microcontroller/2011910501.html).
-This is a pretty common device available from many sources, either as prefab module or parts kit.
+This is a pretty common module available from many sources, either as prefab module or parts kit.

 The kit includes a "1088AS" 8x8 LED module, which is single colour (red) with row pins cathode and column pins anode.